alexwidua/if-job-done/README.md

 # if-job-done

-> A _When is the freaking rendering done?_ script

-`if-job-done` is a Python script that scrapes the Keyshot render window and triggers a [IFTTT](https://ifttt.com/) webhook when the render job is complete.
-The webhook can then e.g. send a push notification or send an email (through IFTTT).
+`if-job-done` is a Python script that scrapes an active Keyshot instance and fires a webhook once the render state changes (finished or stopped).
+The webhook can be connected to e.g. [IFTTT](https://ifttt.com/) to send a push notification or email once the rendering is done.

 Supports Keyshot `>= 6`.

+## Motivation

+In larger computer labs there is the problem that render workstations often remain occupied for an unnecessarily long time, even though the render job is already finished.
+This is due to the fact that students do not have any remote information about the status of their renderings and therefore only sporadically check the workstation every few hours.
+This script is a robust solution to inform (e.g.) students about a finished rendering or when a render job stopped unexpectedly.
+With this script the usage and 'downtime' of each workstations can be optimized.
+The script was succesfully used in a medium sized lab (university, 30-40 workstations).

 ## Installation